 The right side of the cabinet was the biggest challenge.
 The garbage disposal and all its necessities meant space was very restricted.
 I was determined to maximize the space, so I took some measurements and headed back to WalMart to see if I could find a solution.

 I ended up finding a product that I know I’ll use again and again.
 The white stackable bins below come in three sizes and are totally affordable!
 Amazon sells them by the 6-pack here.

 I’m using the top bin for dish soap and extra hand soap.
 Having the dish soap 6 inches higher is a really small change, yet it makes it so much easier to grab and put away.
 The bottom bin is perfect for miscellaneous items like extra gloves and sponges.
 We’ll only need them occasionally, so it’s no problem that they are hidden.

-Overall, I’m really happen with how the new under sink organizer worked out.
-I’d definetely use it again!
+Overall, I’m really happy with how the new under sink organizer worked out.
+I’d definitely use it again!

 Here’s one more look at the before and after.

 - A Simple, Smarter Wi-Fi System For Your Home - 12/10/2018